uwejacobs/complete-bootstrap-4-shortcodes/README.md

 ##### Card deck

-Use a card deck for a set of equal width and height cards that aren't attached to one another.
+Use a card deck for a set of equal width and height cards that aren’t attached to one another.

     [card-deck]